 Nuclear weapon ban

 In 2017, a comprehensive treaty banning all nuclear weapons was adopted at the United Nations.
-Many countries have already signed and ratified the treaty, and it is expected to become international law soon.
+Many countries have already signed and ratified the treaty, and it will become international law on 22 January 2021.

 Keep it going!